 A Neurokinin-1 Receptor Antagonist for the Treatment of Itch in Epidermolysis Bullosa (EB) Patients

-- Medically stable to travel to Stanford University Medical Center in California
+- Medically stable to travel to Stanford

-- Suffer from chronic and constant itch
+- Suffer from chronic, constant, and severe itch

-- Resident in the USA
+- Resident of the USA

-There are two study visits to Stanford.
-There are no skin biopsies.
-The study will involve blood and urine tests.
 We will pay the travel and laboratory expenses related to this trial.
 Participants will be compensated for time spent.